myFMbutler/myFMApiLibrary-for-PHP/README.md

 # Presentation

 ## Team
-[Lesterius](https://www.lesterius.com "Lesterius") is a European FileMaker Business Alliance Platinum member that operates in Belgium, France, the Netherlands, Portugal and Spain.
+[Lesterius](https://www.lesterius.com "Lesterius") is a European Claris (FileMaker) Business Alliance Platinum member that operates in Belgium, France, the Netherlands, Portugal and Spain.
 We are creative business consultants who co-create FileMaker Platform based solutions with our customers.\
 Sharing knowledge takes part of our DNA, that's why we developed this library to make the FileMaker Data API easy-to-use with PHP.\
 Break the limits of your application!\
 ![Lesterius logo](http://i1.createsend1.com/ei/r/29/D33/DFF/183501/csfinal/Mailing_Lesterius-logo.png "Lesterius")

 ## Description
-This library is a PHP wrapper of the FileMaker Data API 18.<br/>
+This library is a PHP wrapper of the (Claris) FileMaker Data API 19.<br/>

 You can find the PHP wrapper of the FileMaker Data API 17 on the releases <= v.1.* .<br/>
+You can find the PHP wrapper of the FileMaker Data API 18 on the releases <= v.2.* .<br/>

 You will be able to use every functions like it's documented in your FileMaker server Data Api documentation (accessible via https://[your server domain]/fmi/data/apidoc).
-General FileMaker document on the Data API is available [here](https://fmhelp.filemaker.com/docs/18/en/dataapi/)
+General Claris document on the Data API is available [here](https://help.claris.com/en/data-api-guide/)

 ## Requirements

-- PHP 7.1 or higher
+- PHP >= 5.5
 - PHP cURL extension
 - PHP mb_string extension